robOcity/robocity.github.com/content/posts/song-play-sql.md

 3. [PostgreSQL Keyword List](https://www.postgresql.org/docs/current/sql-keywords-appendix.html) - Note: _USER_ is a reserved keyword in Postgres and cannot be used as a table name.

-4. [Psycopg2 - Fast execution helpers](http://initd.org/psycopg/docs/extras.html#fast-execution-helpers) - How to use the `executemany()` method to insert many rows at once into a table.
+4. [Psycopg2 - Fast execution helpers](http://initd.org/psycopg/docs/extras.html#fast-execution-helpers) - How to use the `executemany()` method to insert many rows into a table, at once.

 5. [Using PostgreSQL SERIAL To Create Auto-increment Column](http://www.postgresqltutorial.com/postgresql-serial/) - How to create a primary key that increments automatically.

 6. [How to insert current_timestamp into Postgres via python](https://stackoverflow.com/questions/6018214/how-to-insert-current-timestamp-into-postgres-via-python) - Explains how to easily insert timestamps into PostgreSQL by converting them to datetime objects in Python and then letting [pscopg2](http://initd.org/psycopg/) handle the rest.

-7. [Pandas convert dataframe to array of tuples](https://stackoverflow.com/questions/9758450/pandas-convert-dataframe-to-array-of-tuples) - Examples and explanation of how to convert rows of [pandas](https://pandas.pydata.org/) dataframe into tuples for insertion into the database.
+7. [Pandas convert dataframe to an array of tuples](https://stackoverflow.com/questions/9758450/pandas-convert-dataframe-to-array-of-tuples) - Examples and explanation of how to convert rows of [pandas](https://pandas.pydata.org/) dataframe into tuples for insertion into the database.

 8. [Psycopg2 Extras - Fast execution helpers](http://initd.org/psycopg/docs/extras.html?highlight=executemany) - Explanation and examples of how to insert many records into a table in one transaction using psycopg2's `executemany()` method.

-9. [How to UPSERT (MERGE, INSERT … ON DUPLICATE UPDATE) in PostgreSQL?](https://stackoverflow.com/questions/17267417/how-to-upsert-merge-insert-on-duplicate-update-in-postgresql?noredirect=1&lq=1) - How to handle duplicate primary keys in PostgreSQL INSERT statements that is informally referred to as `upsert`.
+9. [How to UPSERT (MERGE, INSERT … ON DUPLICATE UPDATE) in PostgreSQL?](https://stackoverflow.com/questions/17267417/how-to-upsert-merge-insert-on-duplicate-update-in-postgresql?noredirect=1&lq=1) - How to handle duplicate primary keys in PostgreSQL INSERT statements informally called `upsert`.